astro/yammat/README.md

 ##Lift-Off

 Run `./yammat config/settings.yml` in your desired run location.
+Finally point a reverse-proxy (something like nginx) at `http://localhost:3000` or any other port you configured in `donfig/settings.yml`.

 For better control You can wrap an init script around this.
 How to do this is described [in my blog][blog].